1962 My Country Land

-1962 My Country Land is an English language film directed and written by filmmaker Chow Partha Borgohain in 2016 and produced by Living Dreams Films Productions.
-The film is about the border dispute, how two nations consider reconciliation based on the 1962 Sino-Indo war.
+1962 My Country Land is an Indian English-language film directed and written by filmmaker Chow Partha Borgohain in 2016 and produced by Living Dreams Films Productions.
+The film is about the border dispute, how two nations consider reconciliation based on the 1962 Sino-Indian War.

 Plot

 At the Himalayan frontiers between India and Tibet, three people engage in combat over a plot of land that is neither in China nor India.
 Their lives are permanently altered by the 1962 outbreak of the Indo-Sino War.
 Love blossoms between two, but fate separates them.
 The other makes a sacrifice for the two by turning against his country.